Wheaton Oral Surgery and Implant Center

 Bone grafting is a very important and often overlooked procedure when it comes to preparing for a dental implant!
 Dental implants have increased in popularity and effectiveness over the years, as they provide the most reliable replacement for natural teeth.
 Dental implants look and feel like normal teeth, and if treated properly, can last the rest of a person’s lifetime!
 Bone grafts and dental implants work together to restore smiles.

-Contact us today at Naperville Office Phone Number 630-364-2888 to schedule your dental implant consultation, and we can talk about your bone grafting options!
+Contact us today at Wheaton Oral Surgery and Implant Center Phone Number 630-364-2888 to schedule your dental implant consultation, and we can talk about your bone grafting options!

 You may have heard in the past that dental implants are one of the most effective ways to replace missing or damaged teeth.
 Dental implants are a great option for a lot of different situations, but when is getting a dental implant the best option for you?
 There are a few circumstances where receiving an implant might be the best option for improving your smile.